Validation Checklist for Planning and Other Applications

 - other developments which require a detailed understanding of relevant planning policy.

 The submission of a supporting planning statement provides you with the opportunity to present your case for a proposal to be granted planning permission.

 The statement should provide an overview of the issues raised and refer to all relevant planning considerations.
 It should identify the context and need for a proposed development and include an assessment of how the proposed development accords with relevant national, regional and local planning policies, in addition to explaining the benefits of the proposed development, such as job creation, the provision of community facilities or high levels of sustainability.

-The Planning Statement can be used to draw together and combine all other statements in one document, as opposed to submitting a series of separate statements.
 If this approach is taken, for ease of reference it would be useful if each statement is clearly defined under sub-headings or bullet points.
 In certain circumstances, the Council may also ask for specific additional supporting information if considered necessary to determine the application.

 Statement of Community Involvement